Skip to main content

 Computed tomography (CT)

+The CT scan is an x-ray procedure that creates detailed, cross-sectional images of the inside of your body.
 CT scans are not used to diagnose endometrial cancer.
 But they can help see if the cancer has spread to other organs and to see if it has come back after treatment.

 Magnetic resonance imaging (MRI)

 MRI scans are very helpful for looking at the brain and spinal cord.
 Some doctors also think MRI is a good way to tell whether, and how far, the endometrial cancer has grown into the body of the uterus.
 MRI scans may also help find enlarged lymph nodes with a special technique that uses very tiny particles of iron oxide.
-These are given into a vein and settle into lymph nodes where they can be spotted by MRI.
+These are injected via a vein and settle into lymph nodes where they can be spotted by MRI.

 Positron emission tomography (PET)

-In this test radioactive glucose (sugar) is given to look for cancer cells.
+In this test, radioactive glucose (sugar) is given to look for cancer cells.
 Because cancers use glucose (sugar) at a higher rate than normal tissues, the radioactivity will tend to collect in the cancer.
 A scanner can spot the radioactive deposits.
 This test can be helpful for spotting small collections of cancer cells.
 Special scanners combine a PET scan with a CT to more precisely locate areas of cancer spread.
-PET scans are not a routine part of the work-up of early endometrial cancer, but may be used for more advanced cases.
+PET scans are not a routine part of the work-up of early endometrial cancer but may be used for more advanced cases.

 Cystoscopy and proctoscopy

-Blood tests
+Blood tests used in endometrial cancer

 Complete blood count